 A teenage fugitive whose brief, violent life in the dusty New Mexico territory was inflated into the foundational myth of the outlaw.

-Billy the Kid existed for only 21 years, but his legend has lasted centuries.
-Born Henry McCarty, likely in New York City, he was a drifter who found his landscape in the lawless precincts of Lincoln County, New Mexico.
-There, he was swept into a brutal local war between merchant factions, fighting for the Tunstall-McSiesn gang.
-He was a capable gunman, credited with killing several men, but his true notoriety came from his brazen escapes and youthful demeanor—reportedly cheerful and polite until crossed.
-His killing of Sheriff William Brady and his dramatic flight from the Lincoln County courthouse after shooting two guards cemented his status as public enemy number one.
-Sheriff Pat Garrett finally cornered and shot him in Fort Sumner, but the dime novels had already begun their work, transforming a small-time rustler and shooter into the eternal, grinning symbol of Wild West anarchy.
+Billy the Kid killed eight men before Sheriff Pat Garrett shot him dead in Fort Sumner, New Mexico, in 1881.
+Born Henry McCarty, likely in New York City, he drifted into the lawless precincts of Lincoln County.
+There he fought for the Tunstall-McSiesn gang in a brutal war between merchant factions.
+He was a capable gunman, but his true notoriety came from brazen escapes and a youthful demeanor—reportedly cheerful and polite until crossed.
+His killing of Sheriff William Brady and his dramatic flight from the Lincoln County courthouse after shooting two guards made him public enemy number one.
+Dime novels transformed a small-time rustler into the eternal symbol of Wild West anarchy.

 The biggest hits of 1859